thatcherclough/BetterBackdoor/README.md

 This will start the backdoor on the victim's PC.

-Once running, to control the backdoor you must return to BetterBackdoor and run option 1 at start while connected to the same WiFi network as the victim's computer.
+Once running, to control the backdoor you must return to BetterBackdoor and run option 1 at start.

 ## Demo
 <a href="https://asciinema.org/a/6K0SOY7W8u7ligNoP3s912kwY" target="_blank"><img src="https://asciinema.org/a/6K0SOY7W8u7ligNoP3s912kwY.svg" width="600"/></a>